Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Coping with short-term demand variation

-Our results in the previous section suggest to limit the deviation in the number of picks between different stations in the picking loop.
-For this purpose, we introduce a set of days of week $t\in T$ and variable $p_v^t$ representing the number of picks for SKU $v\in V$ and day of week $t$.
-To distinguish from the deviation on the level of averages, we use $\delta_t$ to denote the allowed relative deviation for each day of week.
-In general, the retailer could decide on different values for each day individually.
-In this analysis, we assume $\delta$ to be constant over all days of week.
-Therefore, we replace Constraints (4) -- (6) of the basic model formulation from Section~\ref{sec:basic_model_form} with constraints limiting the deviation on the level of days of week:
+Our results from the previous section indicate that it may be useful to explicitly account for day-of-week-related demand variation when determining the storage allocation for the picking loop.
+Indeed, we can extend the basic model from Section~\ref{sec:basic_model_form} in a way that it limits the deviation in the number of picks between different stations in the picking loop for each day of week.
+For this purpose, we introduce a set of days of week $t\in T$, the parameters $p_v^t$ representing the number of picks for SKU $v\in V$ and day of week $t$, and decision variables $z_k^t$ representing the workload assigned to station $k$ on day of week $t$.
+Analogously, we use $\delta_t$ to denote the allowed relative deviation for each day of week $t$.
+While in general, considering day-of-week-dependent deviations allows the retailer to consider day-of-week-specific deviation limits, in our analysis, we assume that $\delta_t$ is identical for each day of week.
+To enforce these maximal allowed deviations per day of week, we modify the basic model formulation from Section~\ref{sec:basic_model_form} by replacing Constraints $(4)$ -- $(6)$ with following constraints limiting the deviation on the level of days of week: \footnote{For the full model ensuring resilience against short-term demand variation as well as a table with the full notation, see Appendix \ref{sec:augmented_milp}.}